블랙록 자산운용

 European government bonds | We are underweight the long end.
 We expect term premium to raise long-term yields and high inflation to persist.
 Rate hikes are a risk to peripheral spreads. | |||

 China government bonds | We are neutral.
-Policymakers have been slow to loosen policy to offset the slowdown, and they are less attractive than DM bonds. | |||
+We find their yield levels less attractive than those on DM short-term government bonds. | |||

-U.S. agency MBS | We are overweight.
-We see the asset class as a high-quality exposure within a diversified bond allocation.
-Soaring U.S. mortgage rates have boosted potential income. | |||
+U.S. agency MBS | We’re neutral.
+We see agency MBS as a high-quality exposure within diversified bond allocations.
+But spreads near long-term averages look less compelling. | |||

 Emerging market - hard currency | We are neutral.
 We see support from higher commodities prices yet it is vulnerable to rising U.S. yields. | |||

-Asia fixed income | We are neutral amid a worsening macro outlook.
-We don’t find valuations compelling enough yet to turn more positive on the asset class. |
+Asia fixed income | We are neutral.
+We don’t find valuations compelling enough yet to turn more positive. |

 Past performance is not a reliable indicator of current or future results.
 It is not possible to invest directly in an index.
 Note: Views are from a U.S. dollar perspective.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast or guarantee of future results.
 This information should not be relied upon as investment advice regarding any particular fund, strategy or security.